osmosis-labs/osmosis/tests/e2e/README.md

 The `initialization` package introduces the logic necessary for initializing a chain by creating a genesis file and all required configuration files such as the `app.toml`.
+In addition, it starts chain initialization.
 This package directly depends on the Osmosis codebase.

-## `upgrade` Package

-***This package has been removed and it's logic has been moved to `initialization` package***

-The `upgrade` package starts chain initialization.
 In addition, there is a Dockerfile `init-e2e.Dockerfile`.
 When executed, its container produces all files necessary for starting up a new chain.
 These resulting files can be mounted on a volume and propagated to our production osmosis container to start the `osmosisd` service.

-The decoupling between chain initialization and start-up allows to minimize the differences between our test suite and the production environment.

 ## `containers` Package